arc-eng/cli/README.md

 Contributors are welcome to improve the CLI by submitting pull requests or reporting issues.
 For more details, check the project's GitHub repository.

 ## 📜 License
-The PR Pilot CLI is open-source software licensed under the GPL-3 license.
+The Arcane Engine CLI is open-source software licensed under the GPL-3 license.